 The first words out of your mouth in any interview should be some variant of "Thank you for taking the time to meet with me today."

-It seems superfluous, maybe a bit unnecessary, but it demonstrates that you value time of who you are speaking with, as well as the opportunity to share more about yourself.
+It may seem superfluous.
+However, it demonstrates that you value the time of who you are speaking with.
 An interview is a fairly one-sided conversation and this three-second address can engage the interviewer just a little bit more.

-When starting the important part, think about where you are now in your career.
+When you begin describing yourself, think about where you are now in your career.
 This is of immediate relevance to the hiring manager as it shows what you are doing right now.

 You should begin with your industry, expertise, and career level.
 That directly establishes your experience as it relates to the position on hand, proving why you are in the room in the first place.

-Let's go over a few strategies for these trickier situations.
+Let's go over a few strategies for various situations and see some 'tell me about yourself' sample answers.

 Recent graduate